naveenprofile/Linux/GCP_Networking_Complete_Guide.md

 ### Overview
 Cloud Router enables dynamic routing using BGP (Border Gateway Protocol).
 It allows GCP to exchange routes with on-premises networks.

+Cloud Router is a fully managed Google Cloud service that provides dynamic routing between a VPC and external networks using BGP.
+It is commonly used with HA VPN, Dedicated Interconnect, and Partner Interconnect.
+Cloud Router automatically learns and advertises routes, reducing manual route management and supporting dynamic updates.
+It does not carry network traffic itself; it only exchanges routing information, while Cloud VPN or Cloud Interconnect transports the actual traffic.

 ### Key Features
 - **BGP support**: Dynamic routing protocol
 - **Automatic failover**: Routes update automatically